How Powerful is Physical Activity?

 - This protein is a sign of inflammation.

-- High levels of CRP may suggest an increased risk for coronary heart disease (CHD).
+- High levels of CRP may suggest an increased risk of coronary heart disease (CHD).

 - Physical activity may help you quit smoking.